openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

 ```

 To make sure that the selected dataset has been added to the project, you can
-run `datum project info`, which will display the project and dataset information.
+run `datum project info`, which will display the project information.

 Notes:
 - COCO categories can have any integer ids, however, Datumaro will count